Treasurer- Elaine Blachford

-3. November renewals can be done for T, U, V, W, X, Y AND Z. Please do not wait until the last day!
+3. January renewals can be done for A & B, February renewals are C, D, & E. Please do not wait until the last day!

 4. We have a drop box on the south side of the courthouse.
-If you leave your tax payments please include your tax slip and payment in a sealed envelope.
+If you leave your tax payments please make sure you have called the Treasurer's office for the amount of interest due and include your tax slip and payment in a sealed envelope.
 If you need a receipt please include a self addressed stamped envelope.
 If you leave your vehicle renewals they will not be processed unless you include your renewal notice and the mail fee.

 We want to assure our customers that we are taking precautions to prevent the spread of the COVID-19 virus.